jrola/week-6/README.md

 Validate Form

 Let’s revisit form validation from week 2.
 You will use your same form but create some new JavaScript.
-IMPORTANT: This Lab must be done in class.

 Requirements:
 1. Using regular expression to validate your form.
 a.
 First name must be a noSpaceAlphaValidate